-Communication from the assessor will initially be in the form of an email and a memo will be placed on the College's intranet within the student's own personal area, detailing any access arrangements.
+Communication from the assessor will initially be in the form of an email or Teams message and a memo will be placed on the College portal area, detailing any access arrangements.

 For students who do have access arrangements through a diagnostic assessment it will also be necessary for the Learning Support department to liaise with the student's subject staff to ensure that the arrangements are part of the student's usual way of working within the classroom.
 This is to conform to the requirement of the JCQ (Joint Council for Qualification) and that the access arrangements given for exams create a level playing field for students to access their exams.